Lyot filter

 A Lyot filter (polarization-interference monochromator, birefringent filter), named for its inventor and French astronomer Bernard Lyot, is a type of optical filter that uses birefringence to produce a narrow passband of transmitted wavelengths.
 Lyot filters are used in astronomy, particularly for solar astronomy, lasers, biomedical photonics and Raman chemical imaging.

 Basic principles

 The light's path (red dashed line) through a single-plate Lyot filter.
 The first polarizer transmits horizontally polarized light to the waveplate.
 The waveplate's fast (F) and slow (S) transmission directions make a 45-degree angle to the horizontal.
 For the wavelength in this example, the waveplate transforms the light's horizontal polarization to a circular polarization.
 The second polarizer transmits only part of the light, the horizontal component of the circularly polarized light, leading to a wavelength dependent amount of light transmission.

-This section describes how the Lyot filter's wavelength dependent transmission of light arises from birefrigence.
+This section describes how the Lyot filter's wavelength dependent transmission of light arises from birefringence.